At Mill House School, our pupils have access to a broad and balanced curriculum.

 Teaching groups

-Pupils are taught in small groups, and on an individual basis depending on the needs of each pupil.
+Pupils are taught in small groups, with individual 1:1 support and interventions where required, and on an individual basis depending on the needs of each pupil.
 This approach allows teachers to match curriculum-based tasks to the ability and interest of individual pupils.

 The Wider Curriculum